R. Craig Collins > Portfolio > How To: Travel

 1) Sign up for deals everywhere, and see if the place you like is included in the weekly email deals from Expedia and the gang.
 Our go to site lately has been Cheap Tickets to get really great deals for us lately on Hotels.

 2) Determine what is important to you.
 We don't like 5 star hotels, we like little places close to public transport, with Wi Fi and at least a minimal breakfast, fairly close to the City Center, and NOT a US chain.
-Then search your Kayak or Expedia or Trip Advisor based on those criteria.
+Then search your Air line hotel tools, or Kayak or Expedia or Trip Advisor based on those criteria.
 (Venare is a great place to look for European hotels, but we found our Dublin hotel in 2011 searching a Dublin tourism site... cast a wide net!)
+Another trick is to open Google maps, and search the city for hotels.
+It will display a price, and you can even refine by price.
+Use Street view to look around the candidates.

 3) Find out what others think about the hotel you are interested in... we always will go to TripAdvisor or Google to get a feeling for how nice the hotel is for what you are paying.
 Look up real traveler reviews of the hotels that are being offered (Expedia